 This is first and foremost a personal finance blog, so why am I talking about physical health you may ask.
 Well, physical and mental health are both linked to your financial health.
 And what’s the point in having all the money in the world if you don’t have the health to enjoy it?
-Therefore, this post will focus on how to stay healthy on a budget.
+Therefore, this post will focus on how to live well on a budget.

 Health is often, and rightly so, considered a privilege.
 Eating healthy can be significantly more expensive than fast food and the cost of gym memberships and exercise classes can soon mount up.